DCMLab/standards/docs/source/tutorial/counterpoint.rst

 * the first chord of m.
 8 can be viewed as part of the cadential pattern in the sense that it could be viewed as a cadential six-four chord where the fourth is suspended by a fifth.

-Let as look at the second solution which tries to address the second of the two points.
+Let us look at the second solution which tries to address the second of the two points.

 Solution 2
 ----------